-Playgrounds: An assessment of the playgrounds was undertaken by an external specialist consultant in December 2014 [update following info once report is available].
+Playgrounds: An assessment of the playgrounds was undertaken by an external specialist consultant in December 2014.
 The summary comments from this assessment were as follows:

-- The majority of the playgrounds were in good condition. - Many of the sites had obvious signs of regular and high levels of use. - The level of compliance to the playground safety standards was at a medium to low level; this is reflected in the number of playgrounds with insufficient safety surface depth for compliance. - The improvement of loosefill depths to the minimum requirement would significantly impact on levels of compliance to safety standards. - The majority of the playgrounds were old and nearing the end of their asset life.
-This makes maintaining the playgrounds to a high level of compliance difficult. - The level of maintenance was of a good standard. - There were no urgent action reports generated from the inspection.
+- The majority of the playgrounds were in good condition. - Many of the sites had obvious signs of regular and high levels of use.

+- The level of compliance to the playground safety standards was at a high level at 78%. - The majority of the playgrounds were old and nearing the end of their asset life.
+This makes maintaining the playgrounds to a high level of compliance difficult. - The level of maintenance was of an average standard. - There were no urgent action reports generated from the inspection.